josechang/sciinfo/README.md

 		sudo yum install -y python-pip

-* Step 2: Set up the package Beautifulsoup
+* Step 2: Set up the package Beautifulsoup.

 		pip install beautifulsoup4

-* Step 3: Move into the repository
+* Step 3: Move into the repository of the spider.

 		cd ~/nordron-sciinfo/Code/Wolverine_Webcrawler

-* Step 4: Run the spider
+* Step 4: Run the spider.

 		python New_spider.py

-* Step 5: Check the files
+* Step 5: Check the files.

 	There will be a pdfs.txt which include all the file path and original link of the files and a repository called pdf which includes the pdf files.

+### Convert pdfs into txts ###

+* Step 1: Install pdfx.

+		sudo pip install pdfx

+* Step 2: Move into the repository of the pdf converter.

 ### Django ###

 * Step 1: make a directory